-It is hard for modern researchers to understand just how dominant the Zero was in the early years of the Pacific War.
+It is hard for modern researchers to understand just how dominant the A6M Zero fighter was in the early years of the Pacific War.
 No Allied plane could stand against it.
-The obsolete Brewster Buffalo and the sleek looking but comparatively low performance Bell P-39 fared poorly against the Zero.
-The best of the early American Army fighters was probably the Curtis P-40, and the early models of this fighter were distinctly inferior in most respects to the Zero.
-Even the contemporary models of the famous British Spitfire and Hurricane fighters, which had won the Battle of Britain, had major problems with the Zero when they met in 1942.
+The obsolete Brewster Buffalo and the sleek looking, but comparatively low performance, Bell P-39 fared poorly against the Zero.
+The best of the early American Army fighters was probably the Curtiss P-40 and the early models of this fighter were distinctly inferior in most respects to the Zero.
+Even the contemporary models of the famous British Supermarine Spitfire and Hawker Hurricane fighters, which had won the Battle of Britain, had major problems with the Zero when they met in 1942.

 At sea, the situation was hardly much better.
-The U.S. Navy's Grumman F4F Wildcat was out classed by the Zero, although it probably provided the best competition of any of the Allied fighter in the theater.
-Navy and Marine pilots used the stubby fighter's maneuverability to good advantage in the desperate early battles in the Pacific.
+The U.S. Navy's Grumman F4F Wildcat carrier fighter was out classed by the Zero, although it probably provided the best competition of any of the Allied fighters in the theater.
+Navy and Marine pilots used the stubby fighter's maneuverability and ruggedness to good advantage in the desperate early battles in the Pacific.

-Most of Japan's many top aces flew the Zero.
-Prominent among them is Saburo Sakai (with 64 victories), the top scoring Japanese ace to survive the war, and Hiroyoshi Nishizawa (actual total of victories unknown, but 104 confirmed), perhaps the greatest Japanese ace of them all.
-Among other Japanese aces, Shoichi Sugita had 120+ victories, Tadashi Nakajima 75+, Naoishi Kanno 53, Teimei Akamatsu 50+, and Kinsuke Muto 35.
+Most of the top Japanese Navy aces flew the Zero.
+Prominent among them is Saburo Sakai (with 64 victories), the top scoring Japanese ace to survive the war, and Hiroyoshi Nishizawa (actual total of victories unknown, but probably around 104), perhaps the greatest Japanese ace of them all.
+Among other Japanese aces, Shoichi Sugita had 120+ claimed victories, Tadashi Nakajima 75+, Naoishi Kanno 53, Teimei Akamatsu 50+ and Kinsuke Muto 35.

-For those of you who do not understand this wing loading thing, let me make a comparison between a couple of birds that almost everyone is familiar with.
-Doves fly fast, and are very acrobatic birds.
+For those of you who are unfamiliar with this wing loading thing, let me make a comparison between a couple of birds with which almost everyone is familiar.
+Doves fly fast and are very acrobatic birds.
 They have a low wing loading.
-Ducks fly fast, and can dive like a stone, but they are not very acrobatic.
+Ducks fly fast and can dive like a stone, but they are not very acrobatic.
 Ducks have a high wing loading.
 The former have a lot of wing lift for their body weight; the latter have a lot of body weight compared to their wing lift.

 The Zero's performance fell off at high altitudes, but the American fighters that opposed it early in the war were even worse in that regard.
 At low and medium altitudes, nothing could touch the Zero.

 The first production version of the Zero was the A6M2 (officially the Type 0 carrier fighter Model 11) of 1940.
 This had a Nakajima Sakae 12 engine, a 14-cylinder air cooled radial that developed 950 hp. at 13,800 ft.
 The similar Model 21 had folding wing tips for aircraft carrier use.
 This was the model on board the Japanese carriers at the beginning of the Pacific War on December 7, 1941.
-It was also the model captured almost undamaged in the Aleutians in 1942, and examined in detail by American engineers.
+It was also the model captured almost undamaged in the Aleutians in 1942 and examined in detail by American engineers.
 (See photo at the top of this page.)

-The A6M2 had a top speed of 316 m.p.h. at 14,930 ft., initial climb rate of 3,100 ft./min. and a range of 1,265 miles on internal fuel.
-With an under fuselage drop tank, the range was extended to 1,930 miles.
-The standard Zero armament was 2-7.7mm machine guns in the engine cowling, and 2-20mm cannon in the wings.
+The A6M2 (Model 21) had a top speed of 331 m.p.h. at 14,930 ft., initial climb rate of 3,100 ft./min. and a range of 1,265 miles on internal fuel.
+With an under fuselage drop tank the range was extended to 1,930 miles.
+The standard Zero armament was two 7.7mm machine guns in the engine cowling and a 20mm, short barreled, drum fed cannon in each wing.
 Wingspan was 39 ft.
 4.5 in.
 The empty weight was 3,704 pounds and loaded weight was 5,313 pounds.

-The next main version of the Zero was the A6M3, which appeared late in 1942.
+The next main version of the Zero was the A6M3 (Type 0 Model 32), which appeared late in 1942.
 This version was powered by an up-rated 1,130 hp.
-Sakae 21 radial engine, with a two stage supercharger that improved high altitude performance.
+Sakae 21 radial engine with a two stage supercharger that improved high altitude performance.
 Top speed was increased to 336 m.p.h. at 19,865 ft., which was slower than the latest Allied fighters.
 Best climb rate was 4,500 ft./min.
 Armament remained the same, although a long barreled cannon was introduced in the Model 22-ko.

-By this time, the American AAF had P-38F/G Lightnings to augment the improved P-40E/F models facing the Japanese fighters, whose margin of superiority was diminishing.
-The Allied fighters used their superior speed and dive rate to "hit and run," a tactic that negated the Zero's superior climb and turning ability.
+By this time, the American AAF had high altitude P-38F/G Lightnings to augment the improved P-40E/F models facing the Japanese fighters.
+The Allied fighters used their superior speed, roll and dive rates to "hit and run," a tactic that negated the Zero's superior climb and turning ability.
 The rule for Allied pilots was "never turn with a Zero."
-Instead, they would roll and dive away.
+Instead, they would attack from above, shoot and dive away.
 The speed gained from the dive could be used to exit the area, or converted into altitude in a gentle climbing turn that ultimately put the Allied fighter above the Zero for another firing pass.

-The A6M3 Model 32 had clipped wing tips, achieved by removing the folding wing tips of the carrier model.
+The A6M3 Model 32 had clipped wing tips, achieved by basically removing the folding wing tips of the Model 21.
 This was intended to improve the roll rate, which was inferior to that of American fighters.
-This model also had reduced internal fuel capacity (down to 134 gallons from the 156 gallon capacity of the A6M3 Model 22).
+This model also had reduced internal fuel capacity (down to 134 gallons from the 156 gallon capacity of the A6M3 Model 22 with rounded wing tips).
 The Zero was beginning to show its age.

-The specifications which follow are for the A6M5 Model 52 of 1943.
+The specifications that follow are for the A6M5 Model 52 of late 1943.